wasp-lang/wasp/waspc/examples/todoApp/README.md

 That is why it is a bit crowded with features and somewhat incoherent: it is not an app to be used as a showcase, but an app that we use as a "workbench" / "playground" while working on `wasp`.

 This app should always be "up to date", in the sense that we keep updating it to always work with the latest changes to `wasp`.
 This means you can count on it being up to date, but also that you should make sure to keep it up to date as you do changes.
-You should also be adding new features to it if you implement them.
+You should also be adding new features to it if you implement them, so they can easily be tested / tried out.

-NOTE: This app has no Playwright tests, while on the other hand we have `headless-tests/examples/todoApp` which is similar to this one and has Playwright tests.
-We plan on merging those two to get the best of both worlds.

 ## Set up